Bell ARH-70 Arapaho: Background and Armed Reconnaissance Helicopter competition

-The RAH-66 Comanche helicopter program was canceled by the U.S. Army on 23 February 2004.
+The Boeing–Sikorsky RAH-66 Comanche helicopter program was canceled by the U.S. Army on 23 February 2004.
 The cancellation was a result of a six-month study which recommended canceling the program before the Comanche reached production, after 20 years and development costs of over US$6.9 billion.
 The study estimated that the Army would save US$14 billion with the cancellation, which could then be used to update and replace the aging airframes of the Army's helicopter fleet.
 The study targeted the OH-58D Kiowa Warrior for replacement based on the age of the airframes, recent losses, and a lack of replacement airframes.

 Army officials issued a request for proposals (RFP) for the replacement aircraft as the Armed Reconnaissance Helicopter (ARH) on 9 December 2004.
 The Army's concept would use commercial off-the-shelf (COTS) technology, with the goal of an operational unit of 30 helicopters and eight trainers ready by September 2008.
 Two companies submitted bids: